-A completed permit to sell/serve food on campus shall be sufficient for the above required written notification.
+Click here for a food permit to sell/ serve food on campus.
 The approved permit must be displayed at the sale or serving site.

 It is necessary that all food products be prepared, held and handled in as safe and sanitary a manner as possible.
 The food must be prepared in an approved food preparation area such as a University kitchen, a residence hall kitchen, or in some licensed food establishment other than at the University.
 This precludes the preparation of the food in the homes of individuals.